What is this document about? (9-minutes read)

 First and foremost, please feel free to talk to me whenever you need to.
 I’ll make the time—just reach out.

-As your direct or indirect manager, I’ll check in from time to time about your ambitions and what you’d like to get out of work.
+As your manager, I’ll check in from time to time about your ambitions and what you’d like to get out of work.
 But you don’t need to wait for me to bring it up—feel free to let me know whenever you’d like to chat about it.
 A big part of my role is pairing the right people and their motives with the relevant tasks.
 We can tweak some of the team’s workload to match your interests, though we’ll always need to prioritize business goals—that’s how we all earn our salaries.

 Also, you can always count on me to clarify our priorities.